oaqa/bagpipes/README.md

 For example, to execute the configuration above, you can run:

-1. `bagpipes init pl -n --collection-reader "collection_reader.filesystem-collection-reader"--component "tutorial.ex1.RoomNumberAnnotator" Pp1=foo p2=bar` > myDesc.yaml
+1. `bagpipes init pl -n --collection-reader "collection_reader.filesystem-collection-reader"--component "tutorial.ex1.RoomNumberAnnotator" Pp1=foo p2=bar > myDesc.yaml`

-2. `bagpipes exec myYaml`
+2. `bagpipes exec myDesc`

 ### As a dependency
 To include BagPipes as a maven dependency, (for now) clone it to your local machine and add this to your `pom.xml`: